 Bloom Color – Usually green, yellow, orange, or red, depending on maple tree species.

 Height at Maturity – A maple tree will grow to a size of 60 to 75’ with a spread of 40- 50’ at maturity.

 Soil Type Preferred – Maple trees prefer deep, well-drained fertile soil types that are acidic to slightly alkaline.
 The tree prefers moist soil conditions but has moderate to good tolerance to drought conditions.
 Do not plant them where salt can be a problem.

 Sun or Shade – Maples prefer full sun or partial shade.
 They need a minimum of four hours of direct and unfiltered sunlight each day.

-Maple trees are a beautiful tree for any landscape, and they make an excellent shade tree.
+Maple trees are beautiful trees for any landscape, and they make an excellent shade tree.

 Maple trees are known for their incredible display of fall leaf colors.
 During the fall, their leaves can turn to different shades of red, yellow, and orange.
 During the winter months, the leaves fall off until they bloom the following spring again.

-There are about 125 different species of the maple tree.
+There are about 125 different species of maple tree.
 The most popular species being silver maple, red maple, sugar maple, and Norway maple.
 Some species of maple trees can live as long as 300 years.
 On average, they live for about 100 years.
-Maples are a hardy tree but can be susceptible to common pests like box elder bugs, aphids, and spider mites.
+Maples are hardy trees but can be susceptible to common pests like box elder bugs, aphids, and spider mites.